-What NAbC could provide here is two things.
-First, NAbC would provide p-values associated with each of these DAG categories, for each variable, to assist in their classification.
-These p-values would properly take into account the entire dependence matrix, with its inherent and immutable constraints, when estimating all the pairwise relationships simultaneously.
-Secondly, many asymmetric dependence measures are not readily useable within regression frameworks, even when such frameworks are appropriately directional (see MacKinnon & Lamp, 2022; however, see Pascual-Margui et al., 2024, for an intriguing and innovative exception).
-For example, I am not aware of any regression, directional or otherwise, that allows for the use of Zhang's (2023) combined Spearman's+Chatterjee's measure, or the asymmetric tail dependence measure of Deidda et al, (2023) when estimating (directional) covariate effects.74 Yet these directional dependence measures may have more power under certain data conditions for identifying, and thus classifying, these relationships, and thus, when used by NAbC alongside existing causal frameworks, could enhance their power for accurate DAG recovery.
-To reemphasize, this is not a proposal to use NAbC as a standalone causal model, but rather, as a possible way that NAbC could be used to augment the accurate DAG recovery provided by an existing causal model framework.
+otherwise, that allows for the use of Zhang's (2024a) combined Spearman's+Chatterjee's measure, or the asymmetric tail dependence measure of Deidda et al, (2023) when estimating (directional) covariate effects.
+Yet these directional dependence measures may have more power under certain data conditions for identifying, and thus classifying, these relationships, and thus, when used by NAbC alongside existing causal frameworks, could enhance their power for accurate DAG recovery.
+To reemphasize, this is not a proposal to use NAbC as a standalone causal model, but rather, as a possible way that it could increase the power of an existing causal model framework in obtaining accurate DAG recovery.
 Of course, this begs the bigger question of whether DAGs can be used reliably within "self-referencing open systems like capital markets" to begin with (Polakow et al., 2023).
-Importantly, many express strong caution, based on recent and rigorous research, regarding its application in this setting (see de Lara, 2023; Gong et al., 2024).75 I propose only that NAbC can play an effective role here if the answer to this question turns out to be "yes" or "under some conditions."
+Importantly, many express strong caution, based on recent and rigorous research, regarding its application in this setting (see de Lara, 2023; Gong et al., 2024).
+I propose only that NAbC can play an effective role here if the answer to this question turns out to be "yes" or "under some conditions."